useblocks/sphinx-needs/docs/index.rst

 Needs can be :ref:`easily filtered <needfilter>` and presented in lists, tables and diagrams.

-For external synchronization (e.g. with JIRA, a spreadsheet, ...) a :ref:`builder "needs"<needs_builder>` is available to export all created needs to a single json file.
+For external synchronization (e.g. with JIRA, a spreadsheet, ...) the builder :ref:`needs_builder` is available to export all created needs to a single json file.
+And also importing needs from external files is supported by using :ref:`needimport`.

 Example
 -------